DavesCodeMusings/CloudPi/docs/deploy-nginx-stack.md

 # Nginx for Redirects and Reverse Proxy
 It's easy to remember names, and not so easy to remember arbitrary numbers.
 And using a web URL like _http://nextcloud.mypi.home_ is easier than remembering and typing the port number ever time, like this: _http://mypi.home:8910_.
 By deploying the Nginx web server, you can configure redirection, so _http://nextcloud.mypi.home_ automatically sends the browser to _http://mypi.home:8910_.

 Or you can set up a reverse proxy, so _https://nextcloud.mypi.home_ relays communications from the browser to _http://mypi.home:8910_, while also supplying HTTPS encryption.
-You can also do both, so typing _http://nextcloud.mypi.home_ redirects to _**https**://nextcloud.mypi.home_ to provide encryption.
+You can also do both, so typing _**http**://nextcloud.mypi.home_ redirects to _**https**://nextcloud.mypi.home_ to provide encryption.

+You can also do both.

 By the end of this step, you will have:
 * Deployed an Nginx container